-- I can create chord sequences on my ukulele. - I can compose melodies. - I can create accompaniments for tunes using different chords. - I can combine different sounds to create a specific mood or feeling. - I can sing songs from memory with accurate pitching. - I can improvise using repeated strumming patterns. - I can use notation to record my compositions. - I can play simple notated tunes. - I can explain why silence is often needed in music and explain what effect it has.

-- I can identify the character of a piece of music. - I can identify and describe the different purposes of music. - I can begin to identify various styles of music, e.g. pop, classical, jazz, Chinese. - I can perform solos and in ensembles. - I can understand the history of the ukulele.
+- I can create repeated patterns with different instruments. - I can compose melodies and songs. - I can create accompaniments for tunes. - I can combine different sounds to create a specific mood or feeling. - I can perform a simple part rhythmically. - I can sing songs from memory with accurate pitch. - I can improvise using repeated patterns. - I can use notation to record and interpret sequences of pitches. - I can use notation to record compositions in a small group or on my own. - I can explain why silence is often needed in music and explain what effect it has. - I can identify the character in a piece of music. - I can identify and describe the different purposes of music. - I can begin to identify the style of work of Beethoven, Mozart and Elgar.